Noisyboy-9/php_mvc_framework/documenation/http/models/Model.md

 ## isValid()

 In this architecture every model will check if its state for values is valid or not, so every model must have a specific logic for validation of the fields state, this logic will be implemented in this function.

+## save()

+Every model in the project need an implementation to save it's current state to a table of the database to enforce every model to do so, an abstract save method is added to the model so every child has to override it.